malharinamdar/DiabetesCare-AI/README.md

 # DiabetesCare-AI
-diabetes prediction along with a Q & A Chatbot
+personalised diabetes prediction along with a Q & A Chatbot

 ## File Structure